Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 Who qualifies for a Qantas status hold?

-You could be granted a status hold if you're the parent of a child due to be born in the next three months, or who was already born in the past six months.
+You could be granted a status hold if you're the parent of a child due to be born in the next three months, or who was born in the past six months.

 Eligibility can also apply to foster carers and adoptive parents who'll be caring for a child within the next three months, or who started caring for a child in the past six months.